-If you press any Midi controller like a sustain pedal (similar to a mouse button) twice in rapid succession, T2 will move on to the next Room, if you have configured a "Suite" of Rooms.
-This is another important function to avoid too obvious clicking and switching at the computer when you are playing live.
+If you press a Midi controller like a sustain pedal (sending controller #64) twice in rapid succession, T^2 will move on to the next Room, if you have configured a "Suite" of Rooms.
+This is an important function to avoid too obvious clicking and switching at the computer when you are playing live.